 Iowa Sister States (ISS) manages Iowa's official relationships with its 9 international partners.
 One of the roles of ISS is to promote programs between our sister states and Iowa.
 These are a wide variety of programs, which can includes topics such as economic trade, professional development, agriculture, education, and many more.
 We host a wide variety of delegations and groups from our sister states throughout the year.
-For more ISS and community events click below!
+Check out our calendar for events from ISS and around Iowa!

 First and foremost, THANK YOU to the volunteers and financial supporters who have contributed to ISS programs over the years!
 We could not do what we do without your generous support of our international programs.